northox/stupid-password/README.md

 Here's the requirements:

 * ensure the length is at least 8 characters; AND
-* ensure is contains 4 charsets (i.e. uppsercase, lowercase, numeric and special characters); AND
+* ensure is contains 4 charsets (i.e. uppercase, lowercase, numeric and special characters); AND
 * if environmental context is supplied, the list must not match the environmental context (regex) (e.g. the name of the company, the name of the application, the name of the site, the username, etc); AND
 * the list must not match with the supplied dictionary which is based on common weak passwords obtained by analysing the latest compromised password databases (stratfor, sony, phpbb, myspace, etc).